oulusec/oulusec.github.io/README.md

 ### Meetups

 Ideas?
-Contact via e.g. Mattermost or ping Mutjake or other usual suspects in random social media.
+Contact via e.g. Mattermost or ping Mutjake or other usual suspects in social media of your choice (or @iki.fi).
 ### Past meetups

 **Wed 15.3.2023 17:00 Meetup hosted by Remod**